Plantar Fasciitis | Expert Guide to the Best Shoes for Plantar Fasciitis Relief in 2020

-Some inherited genes are predisposed to leaving an individual more susceptible to Muscle Contractures.
-A contracture is the shortening and hardening of tendons and tissues, such as the Fascia Band.
+Some inherited genes are predisposed to leaving an individual more susceptible to Muscle Contractions.
+A contraction is the shortening and hardening of tendons and tissues, such as the Fascia Band.
 As the band retracts and hardens, its elasticity is lost and injuries can easily occur.

 People who have flat feet are referred to as Supinators.
 They are more prone to suffer from Plantar Fasciitis than those with higher arches.

 When you have flat feet, your Fascia bands are already fully extended and have no real elasticity to provide bounce-back to cushion your steps.
-Any compunded stress put on this key area will affect it quickly.
+Any compound stress that is put on this key area will affect it quickly.

 Significant association has been found between Plantar Fasciitis and standing at work all day.